 Arbitration is now used for resolving financial disputes between divorcing couples, cohabitees and civil partners.
-Similar to other arbitration processes, the parties within a family arbitration agree to appoint a suitable qualified arbitrator and will also agree to be bound by his or her decision.
-Arbitrators can be chosen according to any specialist knowledge they may have in a particular area, such as tax or pensions or owner managed businesses.
+Similar to other arbitration processes, the parties within a family arbitration agree to appoint a suitably qualified arbitrator and will also agree to be bound by his or her decision.
+Arbitrators can be chosen according to any specialist knowledge they may have in a particular area, such as tax or pensions or owner-managed businesses.

 Due to the cutbacks in legal aid provision for family cases, the Courts are becoming busier and dealing with more people acting without any legal aid representation, and the process can be much slower.
 Administration within the Court process can mean that documents do not always reach your file on time, and if they do, the Judges are so busy that they often have not had the opportunity to read them before your hearing.